 Given to those who perform silent but heroic acts.
 Those that would never think of praising themselves.
 People who probably don't even realize how remarkable their actions are.
 Those who work hard to make the world a better kind of place, just by virtue of who they are and the decisions they make.
-For those much like brave sir Toby, who beats up on the english mastiff, only when he is sitting on your lap.
+For those much like brave sir Toby, shoving his brother off the counter, so that he can eat his breakfast.

 Got someone who deserves a Toby?
 Send me an email explaining why - it can be short, and I'll happily write it up.